denpy/bus_notify/README.md

 `errors` a list of error messages or `None`.

-`etas` a list of integers where each integer represent a number of minutes remained until the bus arrives to the station.
+`etas` a list of integers where each integer represents a number of minutes remained until the bus arrives to the station.

 `line_number` a line (bus) number.